Entrées par

 1. Fine-Pitch Packages

-For ICs with fine-pitch packaging such as QFP (Quad Flat Package), LGA (Land Grid Array), and BGA (Ball Grid Array), the pad spacing is typically less than 0.5 mm.
+For ICs with fine-pitch packaging such as QFP (Quad Flat Package), LGA (Land Grid Array), and BGA (Ball Grid Array), the pad spacing is typically less than 0.5 MM.

 Solder mask bridges are essential to prevent solder bridging between adjacent pads, which could otherwise lead to short circuits.